convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

-# Python Interview Prep: Q and Ans:
+# Python Mega Practice: 100 Q and As:

 1. What is Python?<br>
 Ans: Python is a high-level, interpreted programming language known for its simplicity and readability.